- Fall – June 1st (Main Campus and Online Programs)

 Letters of Recommendation:

 The online application will ask you to submit contact information for your references in the “Recommendations” section.

 Minimum of four (4).
-Two must be work or personal references and two should be academic references.
-If you have not been employed, provide additional academic or personal references in place of work references.
+Two must be work or professional references and two should be academic references.
 DO NOT include relatives.
-If you graduated more than five years ago, you may substitute work or personal references in place of academic references.
+If you graduated more than five years ago, you may substitute professional references in place of academic references.
 The references will become part of your admissions file.
 They will be used only for admissions consideration and will not be disclosed to any unauthorized individual without your consent.